Neill3d/MoPlugs/Projects/shader_GPU_Particles/ReadMe.md

   + add support of transparency modes (old task - sort particles and draw after everything)

 LOG

+24.11.2017
+ + write compute shader for particles generation.
+That will help to keep surfaceData always on gpu and complex models will work more stable
+ + add particle generation masking (uv-model based mask) new properties in the mb shader:
+ * GenerationSkipZeroAlpha
+ * Use Generation Mask
+ * Generation Mask

 20.11.2017
  + making compute shaders to prepare surface data and pre-generate particles on gpu